Howdju/howdju/premiser-ui/src/policies/principles.md

 ## Mission

-Howdju's mission is to minimize the time required to understand representative viewpoints about uncertain or disputed topics.
+Howdju's mission is to minimize the time required to understand representative viewpoints about uncertain or disputed topics by connecting users with the most relevant and authoritative sources for those viewpoints.

 ## Vision